-Looking for a ‘high value’ treat to use for training that will really keep your dog’s attention?
+Looking for a high-value training treat recipe for goodies that will really keep your dog’s attention?
 These salmon swirls will have your dog sitting up and begging in no time.

 - 1 can salmon (juices included)

 - 2 cups flour (we made oat flour from rolled oats in the food processor)

 - Optional: You can add a squirt of fish oil for extra salmony goodness.